leon4rd/test/README.md

-## I don’t play soccer because I enjoy the sport.
-I’m just doing it for kicks.
+## My friend said to me: "What rhymes with orange" I said: "no it doesn't"